AshwinDeshpande96/Measuring_the_Impact_of_Verbal_Disfluency_Tags_on_Automated_Dementia_Detection/README.md

 * HD - Control - Subjects with no cognitive decline
 * AD - Dementia - Subjects with mild cognitive impairment

-The data consists of audio clips of roughly <average_audio_length> seconds long for <number_of_participants> speakers, along with manually transcribed (According to CHAT protocol) text.
+The data consists of audio clips with mean average length of 1 minute 15 seconds for 108 speakers, along with manually transcribed (According to CHAT protocol) text.
 Each clip consist of utterances belong to one of two participants: the subject and interviewer.

 Following steps are carried out to prepare the data: